cheemurakami/rails_food_products/README.md

 ## Description

-_This application will show Food Products._
+_This application will a simple Food Products Website._

 ## Setup/Installation Requirements